-Scaffolding Accident Injury Attorney Serving all of PA and NJ
+Philadelphia Scaffolding Accident Injury Attorney

 The Mattiacci Law Firm has successfully handled many scaffold accident cases.
 Scaffold accidents happen for a variety of reasons, including unsecured or loose supports or planking, improper assembly, insufficient fall protection, lack of guardrails, or even from objects falling off of scaffolding.
 Other times, a scaffold may be improperly assembled.
 Still other times a scaffold may be leased or rented to a user without all necessary safety features, instructions, and warnings.

 Regardless of how these scaffold accidents happen, they can be deadly.

 Because they are useful in construction, scaffolds are common fixtures on construction sites.
 Scaffolding can also a common source of injury and unfortunately, of fatalities.
 The Census of Fatal Occupational Injuries (CFOI) of the Bureau of Labor Statistics reported 54 construction fatalities in 2009 involving them.

 Scaffold safety is incredibly important, and OSHA 1926.451 lays out various requirements for the implementation and use of scaffolding.
 Each of its components must be strong enough to support, without failure, its own weight and at least four (4) times the maximum intended load applied or transmitted to it.
 (See 1926.451(a)(1)).
 They must also be fully planked and may require handrails.